D3rrickLa/FortuneLink/documents/ProjectDocumentation.md

 *Author: D3rrickLa*

-*Version: 0.0.1*
+*Version: 0.0.2*

 ## Summary

 FortuneLink is a social and personal portfolio platform to both trackc your finance and interact with a community dedicated to the FIRE movement.
-Whether you are new to your journey or an experienced accountant, FortuneLink is here for anyone that wants to take their finances seriously.
+Whether you are new to your journey or an experienced DIY investor, FortuneLink is here for anyone that wants to take their finances seriously.

 Our main target audience will be those between 18 - 45, as through own observation, that is the age range where people have disposable income, but might not have the knowledge on what to do with it.
 We are different from platforms like Reddit and Twitter (aka X), where too many bad or misinformed information is spread like gosspel.
-The community will how itself accountable self-moderating itself and ensuring that everyone can learn in a safe and informative way.
+The community will hold itself accountable self-moderating itself (in addition to common reporting tools and automated flagging) and ensuring that everyone can learn in a safe and informative way.
 We are here to make your financial journey the top priority through a more transparent and engaging alternative.
 While interacting with others, we also want you to see how you are doing and if you are on track to reach your goals.
 Our application stands out with a detailed portfolio breakdown and milestone system to not only track your progress, but also see how long and how much more you need to invest for financial freedom.

 What is financial freedom?
 That depends on the user, but from what we see, it resembles some variation of FIRE, (Financial Independence, Retire Early).
 Many might be shooting for the stars and want to have millions save while other just want to feel financially stable.
 The choice is yours, but no matter what, the community and application will make that dream a reality.